Skip to main content

 1. Get the local assistant path healthy first.

-2. Add one runtime-backed service channel if you need inbound or reply-loop behavior.
+2. Add one gateway-supervised service channel if you need the shortest path into gateway run or gateway run.

-4. Reach for gateway and multi-channel-serve only after one channel already works cleanly.
+6. Reach for gateway and gateway run only after one gateway-supervised channel already works cleanly.

 Deep References

-• Continue to Channel Guides for the full shipped channel matrix.
+• Continue to Channel Guides for the full actionable channel matrix.

 • Continue to Channel Recipes for tutorial-style demos built on top of this setup contract.